react-native-webrtc/react-native-incall-manager/README.md

 on android, as long as your file extension supported by android, this module will load it.

 ===================================================

 #### ios:

 since ios part written in swift and it doesn't support static library yet.
-before that, you should add this project manually:
+before that, you should add this project manually
+please do it step by step carefully :pray: :

 - **Add files in to your project:**